thuyanduong/react-router-robot-army/README.md

 > Go to the `/` page of your app and make sure you can click on your bots to navigate to the single Bot Show Page.

-> Go to the `/robots/:id` page of your app and make sure you can navigate back to the Bots Page.
+> Go to the `/robots/:id` page of your app and make sure you can navigate back to the Bots Page by clicking the Back button.

+BONUS: What happens if a user types in a URL of `/robots/1000000` or some robot that doesn't exist???
+How could you render a 404 Page?
+Or many you would redirect them to the Bots Page?

 ## Submitting Your Assignment